NatickYT/Update-Info/README.md

 # Update-Info
-A Way To Check Updates And Info
+- A Way To Check Updates And Info
+- Windows 1.0.0